awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_CUR_Queries/Queries/global.md

 ### Account

 #### Query Description
 This query will provide monthly unblended and amortized costs per linked account for all services.
-The query also includes ri_sp_trueup and ri_sp_upfront_fees columns to allow you to visualize the calculated difference between unblended and amortized costs.
-Unblended = Amortized + True-up + Upfront Fees, the +/- logic has already been included for you in the columns.
-We are showing in our example the exclusion of Route 53 Domains, as the monthly charges for these do not match between CUR and Cost Explorer.
-Finally we are excluding discounts, credits, refunds and taxes.
+The query includes ri_sp_trueup and ri_sp_upfront_fees columns to allow you to visualize the difference between unblended and amortized costs.
+Unblended cost equals usage plus upfront fees.
+Amortized cost equals usage plus the portion of upfront fees applicable to the period (both used and unused).
+True-up therefore represents the difference between total upfront fees incurred in the period using an unblended/cash-based accounting model, and the smaller portion of upfront fees applicable to the period using an amortized/accrual-based accounting model.
+This query excludes discounts, credits, refunds and taxes, as well as Route 53 Domains usage type due to differences in how usage date is recorded between Cost Explorer and CUR.

 #### Pricing
 Please refer to the [AWS pricing page](https://aws.amazon.com/pricing/).